zheminzhou/EToKi/README.md

 ## RecHMM -  identify recombination sketches from a SNP matrix
+**RecHMM** was initially implemented in R and described in supplementary material of [Zhou, Z. et al., PNAS, 2014](https://www.pnas.org/content/111/33/12199).
+RecHMM implements a modified version of Hidden Markov Model (HMM) to separates sites imported by recombination from those vertically inherited.

+Here is a 2nd version of RecHMM implemented in EToKi package.
+The changes are:
+1. The phylogeny and mutation placement module is separated into **EToKi phylo**.
+2. The codes are re-implemented in Python Numpy and much more efficient.
+3. The EM procedure is distributed into multiple processes.
+4. HMM model is redesigned to include two extra states (4 in total).
+The new implementation can identify not only recombination from external sources, but also intra-population transfers.
 ~~~~~~~~~~~
 usage: EToKi.py RecHMM [-h] --data DATA [--model MODEL] [--task TASK]
                        [--init INIT] [--prefix PREFIX] [--cool_down COOL_DOWN]